 Since this program may result in ministerial credentials, the student and faculty mentor will use a CMC Learning Goals checklist throughout the program.
 Periodic review of progress to date on that checklist will help you make a personal assessment.
 A faculty mentor has the option of recommending (in unusual cases) that you may not be accepted for ordination and recommend dropping the certificate.
 The competencies checklist will be used to determine successful completion of the program.
+FAQs may be found on the CHS web site under Programs.

 Visit our web page to read more FAQs about the Community Ministry Certificate and the form to register.
 A resume and two personal reference letters are required.